 Decide whether you want to handle deliveries yourself

 - Most smaller businesses outsource to a freight forwarder to handle deliveries.

 Identify the most cost-effective mode of transport

-- For trade within the EU, road freight is the most common option.
-Good motorway links and minimal border controls will often allow next-day delivery.
+- For trade with the EU, road freight is the most common option.

 - Sea freight is common for longer distance deliveries.